ListopiaTeam/Frontend/README.md

     - Users can request to reset their password on the login page
   - #### Filtering
     - "Unknown", "non-rated" and other games not fitting the site (eg. pornographic content) are hidden from search results
+  - #### Navigation
+    - Back button when the user clicks on a list for more details to go back to browsing
+      - For admins this can also go back to the admin panel instead if they visit the list from a report
+    - Go to top button when the user isn't at the top of the page

 ## How It Works